-NEW: Village Buried by Erupting Volcano Children's Book: 2nd edition
+2nd edition: The Village Buried by Erupting Volcano Children's Book

 2nd EDITION: The Village that Buried by an Erupting Volcano

 The Village Buried by an Erupting Volcano is the trilingual story of an indigenous maya community which was buried and preserved for 1400 years.
 The story is inspired by the Joya de Cerén archeological site, declared a World Heritage by UNESCO, and in Larios’ sons: Yax (the Green Child), and his brother K’al, who eats “tamales.”
 The book, written and illustrated by Larios, opens with a foreword by archaeologist Payson Sheets, PhD, principal researcher of the site.

 "Thank you to Ricardo S. Vaquerano, the editor of this the Village Buried by an Erupting Volcano second edition; to Andreas Pohancenik of WirSindAttraktiv, for his collaboration in the book design's conception; and a very special thank you to DIANA, for their invaluable and consistent partnership in this publication for the children of El Salvador and Central America.

 Dedicated to my father, Joaquín Francisco Larios, MSc."